ugultopu/JavaScript-Gotchas/README.md

 // }
 ```

 Again, as you can observe, a string has properties named '0', '1', '2', etc. and the value of the each of these properties is the character in the string that is at the respective index.
 But wait!
 Isn't a string in JavaScript a primitive?
 How come it has properties?
 Well, true, a string in JavaScript is a primitive and hence, it cannot have any properties.
-However, if an object is passed to a places where an object is needed, JavaScript does something called [autoboxing].
+However, if a primitive is passed to a places where an object is needed, JavaScript does something called [autoboxing].
 That is, it creates the object version (the wrapper) of that primitive.

 Let's give one more example from [MDN] to the type coercion on object properties.
 As we said, object properties are either strings or symbols.
 Hence, any other thing given as the object property must be coerced into a string.
 The following is another example to this: